nebtex/vault-migrator/README.md

 ## Licensing

-*vault-migrator* is licensed under the MIT License.
+*vault-migrator* is licensed under the APACHE License v2.
 See [LICENSE](LICENSE) for the full license text.